ios-xr/xrd-eks/README.md

 It also requires the XRd image to be published in the AWS user's ECR repository, with the image name `xrd/xrd-vrouter:latest`.
-This can be done by running the `publish-ecr` script to publish an XRd vRouter image to the default repository with the tag 'latest'.
+This can be done by running the `publish-ecr` script to publish an XRd vRouter image to the default repository with the tag 'latest':
+`publish-ecr <your-image> -t latest`.

 ```
 Usage: create-stack -u XR_USERNAME -p XR_PASSWORD -k KEY_PAIR_NAME [-a CUSTOM_AMI_ID]